-Before starting at California Western, Professor Ebrahim was an attorney in patent prosecution and technology transactions practice groups at a Texas law firm and a Visiting Research Fellow at Bournemouth University’s Centre for Intellectual Property Policy & Management in England and was a patent attorney in Texas.
+Before starting at California Western, Professor Ebrahim was Visiting Research Fellow at Bournemouth University’s Centre for Intellectual Property Policy & Management in England and was a patent attorney in Texas.
 While in full-time law practice, he taught evening classes in business law, supply chain law, and marketing management.
 He has prior professional experience as a corporate venture capital manager, a startup founder and entrepreneur, a technology transfer and incubator director, and a R&D engineer.